Ericko444/mongo-agent/README.md

     *   **Delivery Agent**: Manages shipping status.
 Its tool is `update_delivery_status`.

 The `manager` agent breaks down the main goal into sub-tasks, delegates each to the appropriate agent, and synthesizes their results to complete the overall objective.

+## 💡 Future Improvements & Contributing

+This project serves as a POC and could be extended :

+* ⌛ **Develop a UI**: Build a web interface (e.g., with Flask or FastAPI and React) to submit orders and view their status in real-time.

+* ⌛ **Add More Agents**: Introduce a NotificationAgent to email customers or a ReportingAgent to generate daily sales summaries.

+* ⌛ **Add More Tools**: Add more complex tools, such as checking for fraudulent orders.